FoodJackal2015/food-jackal/includes/README.txt

-This folder contains includes such as headers etc
+This folder contains includes such as headers which are used globally on all pages